irenazra/image_convolution/README.md

 - User is given the option to pick between a colored or gray output.
 - Stride and image information is received from the user using console input.
 - Similarly, the output file name is decided by the user and saved with a jpg extension.
--Kernels should be entered in a specific format to the filter.txt file.
+- Kernels should be entered in a specific format to the filter.txt file.

 ### How to format kernels in the filters.txt file?